codecypher/LearnAI/Level-3/llm.md

 [10 Exciting Project Ideas Using Large Language Models (LLMs) for Your Portfolio](https://towardsdatascience.com/10-exciting-project-ideas-using-large-language-models-llms-for-your-portfolio-970b7ab4cf9e)

-## LLM Tools
+## LLM Tools and Lubraries

+Ollama: a local runtime that allows you to run open-source AI models on your machine, making it easy to integrate and use various AI applications.
+Ollama supports multiple models and provides tools for building AI-powered applications.

+vLLM: an open-source framework designed for serving large language models (LLMs) efficiently, focusing on high throughput and batch workloads.
+It provides an OpenAI-compatible server, allowing easy integration into applications like chatbots and other AI products.

+Semantic Kernel: an open-source development kit that allows developers to build and integrate AI agents into applications using languages like C#, Python, and Java.
+Semantic Kernel provides a flexible framework for creating intelligent systems that can automate tasks and interact with users effectively.

+Hugging Face: an American company that develops tools for building applications using machine learning, particularly known for its transformers library used in natural language processing.
+Hugging Face allows users to share machine learning models and datasets.

-LangChain is a framework to help developers build LLM applications that combine LLMs with other sources of computation or knowledge.
+LangChain: a framework to help developers build LLM applications that combine LLMs with other sources of computation or knowledge.

+LangGraph is an open-source AI agent framework designed to build, deploy, and manage complex generative AI workflows.
+LangGraph utilizes graph-based architectures to model relationships within AI workflows to enhance decision-making and performance.

+LangGraph represents an agent as a directed graph instead of a flat chain.
+Nodes are functions, edges connect them with optional conditional routing, and the entire execution is tracked as a series of state transitions rather than a flat message list.

-LlamaIndex is a framework to help developers connect custom data with LLMs by providing the framework for ingesting, structuring, and accessing private or domain-specific data in LLM applications.
+LlamaIndex: a framework to help developers connect custom data with LLMs by providing the framework for ingesting, structuring, and accessing private or domain-specific data in LLM applications.

+## LLMOps

 ChromaDB is an open-source embeddings database for AI applications that provides efficient storage and retrieval of vector embeddings which is ideal for semantic search and information retrieval systems.